rpiasentin/iosapp2/vscodetestreadme.md

 4. **Victron VRM (optional)** – use **Open Victron Login** and **Manage Installations** to authorise the VRM token and pick a site when combined dashboards are needed.
 5. **Scheduler status** – review outstanding jobs and the latest tick; the button jumps to `/nav` for the full snapshot.

+You can now open **Scheduler Console** from the Navigation screen to enqueue new applies without leaving the mobile app.
+The form mirrors the FastAPI `/schedule` workflow and hands scheduling off to the backend service.

 The Setup screen also links back to this guide and the README so you can revisit workstation bootstrapping steps without leaving Expo.

 Once Victron is linked, open the **VRM Dashboard** tile in the Navigation screen to adjust the left/right metric defaults and view the same dual-series chart that ships with the web app.